 Manuscript.
 The manuscript should be submitted to the editorial office in both electronic and paper versions.

 Manuscript text format.
 Use Microsoft Word format (file extension * .doc, * .docx, * .rtf).
 The text should conform to the bibliographical and stylistical requirements.
 Use Times New Roman 14 pt as the font, line spacing 1.5 lines (29-30 lines per page).
 Page margins should be 2 cm from each side.
 The text must contain references to all the figures, diagrams and tables.

 For easy reference relevant text passages may be marked in bold or cursive.
 Do not use underline.
-Word count: not more than 20000 signs including spaces (18000 signs including spaces for literature reviews, 5000 signs including spaces for short messages).
+Word count: articles should between 20000 and 30000 characters including spaces (18000-20000 signs including spaces for literature reviews, 5000 signs including spaces for short messages).
 All the word wraps, double spaces, double line breaks must be removed from the text (automatically using Microsoft Word service “find and replace”.

 File containing the text of the article must also include all the information for the publication (including figures and tables).